Mastering investing, just like mastering any skill, like playing the piano or a martial art has certain requirements.

 Hope whispers, “Try it one more time.”

 Leo Babauta is the creator and writer of the Zen Habits blog which is about finding simplicity in the daily chaos of our lives.
 It’s about clearing the clutter so we can focus on what’s important, create something amazing, find happiness.

 Leo is the author of a new best-selling book, The Power of Less: The Fine Art of Limiting Yourself to the Essential, in Business and in Life.

-The article describes my investment journey of more than 20 years.
-(You can read the whole story in this article My Investment Journey)
+The article describes my investment journey of more than 30 years.

 I hope this article inspires you to learn and master something you really love and want to get good at.